-- Click the entry in the list of requests in the Requests tab of the View Person form. - Click the entry in the list of requests in the Device Requests tab of the View Device form. - View the screen that appears automatically after you have requested a device.
+- Click the entry in the list of requests in the Requests tab of the View Person form. - Click the entry in the list of requests in the Device Requests tab of the View Device form. - View the screen that appears automatically after you have requested a device, assuming that the request does not need to be approved by another operator first.